venkateshragi/mViewer/README.md

     4) You can send a pull request to mViewer master branch with your features/enhancements/fixes.

-### How to Build using maven ?

->
-> $mvn clean package -DskipTests
->

-   Q. Why do we skip tests ?.

-   A. Because we need to configure src/test/resources/mongo.config to point to running mongod service.
-To let the test run.
-   Once set, tests can run.

-##### Running standalone
-Run using maven.
-It will create a war and run it using the jetty server on a default port (Check the logs that print on your screen to spot it), you can access the service at http://localhost:8080/mViewer/

->
-> $mvn -Pserver -DskipTests
->

-##### Deploying to Other Servlet-Containers.

-For building a distributable unit run the target distributable war.
-This war can be deployed on to tomcat 7x, other server integration can be provided on demand.

-Once the war is deployed go to the url http://<server-ip>:<http-port>/mViewer

->
+### Making a Release build

+ Using maven:-

-> $mvn clean package -DskipTests
+> $mvn clean -Prelease

+  Using ant:-

->
+> $ant release

-##### Building for release

-Building a release, bundles the war with winstone servlet container and scripts from scripts folder.
-The release zip and tgz mviewer-<version>.<type>
+ Building a release will generate mViewer-<version>-release.zip & mViewer-<version>-release.tar.gz files in the target folder which has the mViewer.war bundled with winstone servlet container and start-up scripts from scripts folder.

->
-> $mvn clean package -Prelease -DskipTests
->

-### How to Build using ant ?

-##### Running standalone
+### Running Standalone

-Run build.xml using ant, target is start.
-It will create a war and run it using the winstone server, you can access the application at http://localhost:<port-no>.
-You can change the port no. in mViewer.properties file.
-Default port is 8080
+ Using maven:-

->
+> $mvn -Pserver

+ Using ant:-
 > $ant start

+It will create mViewer.war and run it using the winstone server.
+Once started, the application can be accessed at http://localhost:port.
+Default port is 8080 which can be updated in mViewer.properties file.

+### Running Unit Tests

+Use the following command to run the unit tests. surefire-reports will be generated in target folder.
->
+> $mvn install -DskipTests=false

-##### Deploying to Other Servlet-Containers.
+### Deploying to Other Servlet-Containers

-For building a distributable unit run the target dist, since the default target is also set as dist, just running ant should suffice. dist would create a deployable war in the staging directory, which by default is at the same level as the src folder.
-This war can be deployed on to tomcat 7x, other server integration can be provided on demand.
+You can generate a distributable war file using the following commands.
+The war can be deployed on to tomcat 7x.
+Other server integration will be provided on demand.

+Using maven:-
+> $mvn clean package

+Using ant:-
+> $mvn dist

 Once the war is deployed go to the url http://<server-ip>:<http-port>/mViewer

->
-> $ant dist
->

-##### Building for release

-Building a release, bundles the war with winstone servlet container and scripts from scripts folder.
-The release zip and tgz mviewer-<version>.<type>

->
-> $ant release
->

-##### Eagerly waiting for feature requests and bug reports
 ##### Team Imaginea